skrantzman/DNN_Tailwind/docs/Installation.md

 ## Prerequisites

-There are threr prerequisites for working with DNN_Tailwind:
+There are three prerequisites for working with DNN_Tailwind:

 - Node
 - Yarn